abhijithkutty/python-redis-counter/README.md

 5. Connect to the cluster

-   aws eks update-kubeconfig --name web --region us-east-1
+   aws eks update-kubeconfig --name web-counter --region us-east-1

 6. Clone my Git repository where code is pushed.